peterkhe1999/CheatSheet/OSCP/README.md

 To manage volume shadow copies, the Microsoft signed binary `vshadow.exe` is offered as part of the Windows SDK.

-As **domain admins**, we have the ability to abuse the vshadow utility to create a Shadow Copy that will allow us to extract the Active Directory Database `NTDS.dit` database file.
-Once we've obtained a copy of said database, we can extract every user credential offline on our local Kali machine.
+As **domain admins**, we can abuse the vshadow utility to create a Shadow Copy that will allow us to extract the Active Directory Database `NTDS.dit` database file.
+Then we can extract every user credential offline on our local Kali machine.

-Connect as the domain admin user to the DC1 domain controller and launch from an elevated prompt
+Connect as the domain admin user to the **domain controller** and launch from an elevated prompt

 * -nw: disable writers, which speeds up backup creation
 * -p: store the copy on disk